Tuesday, June 18, 2013

 Separation of Concern

 This is now in production and we see the great effect of having separated the concerns of information storage and information usage.
 We can at any time exchange the search engine and use sexy new tools (for example.
-Neo4J, SkyTree, and many others), without touching the schema of the business data.
-A true components based approach to functinality.
+Neo4J, SkyTree, and many others), without touching the schema of the business data, or the technology supporting BOX.
+A true components based approach to functionality.
 We can also change the schema of the business data over time without altering the old data, or altering the analytics and search capacities.
 The original and definite business content is untouched.
 The lifetime requirements of our data has never had such a good stand.
 Also the performance of these searches are awesome.
 Expect to use the same amount of space for IRIS as spaced used in BOX.

 Insight into our business data has never been better.
 BIG DATA and NoSQL tools are giving us a fantastic opportunity.
 You should consider it.